B2B Go-to-Market Strategy Trends 2025

 AI-Driven Account Prioritization Reaches Mainstream Adoption

 Based on current adoption rates and technology maturation, we expect AI-driven account prioritization to reach 75% adoption among enterprise B2B companies by Q4 2025.
-The technology has proven ROI in early implementations, and competitive pressure will drive rapid adoption.
+Early implementations have proven ROI, and competitive pressure will drive rapid adoption from there.
 Confidence: Highly likely.

 Revenue Operations Becomes C-Level Function

-The expansion of RevOps scope and importance suggests we'll see Chief Revenue Operations Officer roles emerge at 30% of Fortune 500 B2B companies by 2026.
-This elevation reflects the function's evolution from tactical support to revenue leadership.
+RevOps scope keeps expanding.
+That trajectory suggests Chief Revenue Operations Officer roles will emerge at 30% of Fortune 500 B2B companies by 2026, reflecting the function's evolution from tactical support to revenue leadership.
 Confidence: Probable.

 Self-Service Revenue Channels Hit 35% of Enterprise Sales

 Current growth trajectories in product-led growth and self-service adoption suggest enterprise companies will generate 35% of new revenue through self-service channels by late 2025.
-This requires continued investment in product experience and automated onboarding.
+Continued investment in product experience and automated onboarding is required to get there.
 Confidence: Likely.

 Traditional Lead Scoring Becomes Obsolete

-AI-driven pipeline orchestration is replacing rule-based lead scoring at accelerating rates.
-We predict traditional lead scoring will be used by less than 25% of enterprise marketing teams by end of 2025, replaced by predictive buying intent models.
+Rule-based lead scoring is losing ground fast.
+AI-driven pipeline orchestration is replacing it at accelerating rates, and we predict traditional lead scoring will be used by less than 25% of enterprise marketing teams by end of 2025, replaced by predictive buying intent models.
 Confidence: Highly likely.

 Methodology